zach2039/vs-metaltongs/README.md

 Known issues
 --------

-- There is a current translation issue with ingots and plates with these modded tongs.
-Crucibles seem to work fine.
+- There are slight placement issues with ingots and plates with these modded tongs.
+These will not be adjusted to prevent issues with vanilla tongs for the time being.

 Notable mods that add similar